grammyjs/website/site/docs/guide/introduction.md

 ::: tip Learning How to Code
 You can start learning TypeScript with the [official tutorial](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html) written by the TypeScript team, and then move on from there.
-Don't spend more than 30 minutes reading things on the internet, then come back here, (read the rest of the section) and [get started](./getting-started.md).
+Don’t spend more than 30 minutes reading things on the internet, then come back here, (read the rest of the section) and [get started](./getting-started.md).

-If you see unfamiliar syntax in the docs, or if you get an error message that you don't understand, google it—the explanation is already on the internet (e.g. on StackOverflow).
+If you see unfamiliar syntax in the docs, or if you get an error message that you don’t understand, google it—the explanation is already on the internet (e.g. on StackOverflow).
 :::

 ::: danger Not Learning How to Code